Education and Labor and Employment Attorney

 Attorney Randy Geller’s practice is principally devoted to advising educational institutions and public and private employers.

-Randy routinely works with educational clients on matters involving institutional governance and best practices; Title IX policies and investigations; student discipline; FERPA and public records; open meetings; accreditation; and labor and employment law in unionized and non-unionized workplaces, including collective bargaining.
+Randy works with educational clients on matters involving institutional governance; Title IX policies and investigations; student discipline; FERPA and public records; open meetings; accreditation; and labor and employment law in both unionized and non-unionized workplaces.
 He defends schools and colleges in civil investigations and assists them with major initiatives and projects, news media inquiries, and crisis management.

 How I Serve Clients

 I help colleges, universities, and school districts address a wide variety of challenging issues at the intersection of education, institutional management, public policy, and the law.
-I serve in capacities ranging from external general counsel to crisis manager to manager of projects for which there is often no defined path.
+I counsel public and private employers on a wide range of day-to-day issues and also perform workplace investigations.